Rules vs. Boundaries

 Photo by cottonbro studio from Pexels

 For example, Clare may acknowledge, “If I find someone attractive, I will make sure to limit one-on-one time with them, keep my texting conversations with them only in group chats, and make sure not to discuss our relationship challenges with them.”
-Georgia can then help hold Clare accountable by checking in “hey, I know you think so and so is attractive, any concerns with how boundaries are going with them?”
+Georgia can then help hold Clare accountable by checking in, “Hey, I know you think so and so is attractive, any concerns with how boundaries are going with them?”

-By Georgia understanding what boundaries Clare needs to keep herself from breaking their shared rule of monogamy, she can lean back from trying to impose rules on Clare and instead, let Clare establish her boundaries and share them with Georgia.
+By Georgia understanding what boundaries Clare needs to keep herself from breaking their shared agreement of monogamy, she can lean back from trying to impose rules on Clare and instead, let Clare establish her boundaries and share them with Georgia.
 Clare can also have others in her life holding her accountable to her boundaries, so that Georgia is not having to constantly check in with her on how she is doing with them.

-Examples of Rules/Boundaries
+Examples of Agreements/Boundaries

-• we don't go on more than one date per week with secondary/other partners
+• We don't go on more than one date per week with secondary/other partners

-• we don't talk to other partners about our relationship challenges
+• We don't talk to other partners about our relationship challenges

 For many relationships/people, these are good.
 They define what the relationship values and what protects the relationship.
-There are many rules that folx try to implement that don't actually get to the root of the issue, for example "you can't tell someone 'I love you.'"
-The intention there is to try and prevent these two people from falling in love and by not saying it, it somehow can keep it from happening.
-That's not the case.
-Instead, you may explore what boundaries are needed around the rule of your partner not having another primary partner besides you.
+If you find yourself wanting to implement a rule, explore how you can transition it to an agreement.
+There are many rules that folx try to implement that don't actually get to the root of the issue, for example, "You can't tell someone 'I love you.'"
+The intention behind that rule is to try and prevent these two people from falling in love and by not saying it, it somehow can keep it from happening.
+That's not reality.
+Instead, you may explore what boundaries are needed around the desire for your partner not having another primary partner besides you.
 Trying to keep our partner from falling in love with someone else is ultimately coming from a place of fearing becoming second, less valuable, losing the partner, etc. Explore instead what are activities you both can do to help you to continue to feel like a priority in each other's lives.
-A rule instead could be "we make sure to spend two nights a week together - one in which we make sure to do something fun that we both love."
+An agreement instead could be, "We make sure to spend two nights a week together - one in which we make sure to do something fun that we both love."
 You both might even agree, "I don't want to be in love with someone else," in which case, you can both set personal boundaries to prevent that from happening.

 Some sample boundaries: